ssray23/file-searcher/README.md

 2. **Combine techniques**: `"project plan" 2024 budget`
 3. **Use file type filters** for faster results
 4. **Shorter terms** often yield better results

+### Preview Navigation Tips
+1. **Use keyboard shortcuts** for faster navigation: Arrow keys work in any direction
+2. **Watch the match counter** to see your progress through search results
+3. **Current match highlighting** makes it easy to see exactly where you are
+4. **Circular navigation** means you never reach a "dead end" - keep pressing next to cycle through all matches

 ### Troubleshooting